Xerostomia

 This problem can range from a mild, temporary reduction in saliva flow – caused by stress, anxiety, nervousness, or excessive alcohol consumption – to more severe conditions affecting oral health, including the gums, mucous membranes, and teeth.

-Dry mouth, also known as Xerostomia, is often a symptom of various conditions affecting the salivary glands and their ability to produce saliva.
-Although no direct link has been scientifically established between aging and reduced saliva, there is a clear connection between certain medications and reduced saliva flow in older adults.
+Dry mouth, also known as Xerostomia, represents merely the symptom of a range of conditions that, in various ways, affect the salivary glands and their capacity to produce saliva.
+Although a direct scientific link between reduced salivary flow and age has not yet been established, there is a clear correlation between pharmacological therapies and the lack of salivary flow in elderly patients.

 Several diseases, such as Sjögren’s Syndrome, Diabetes, Rheumatoid Arthritis, and Systemic Lupus Erythematosus, are associated with Xerostomia, as are individuals undergoing radiotherapy.